BucknellFilmSearch/FilmMediaDatabase/README.md

     [`NPM`](https://www.npmjs.com/)(node package manager), which is used to install and manage the project's JavaScript dependencies.

 - [`PostgresQL`](https://www.postgresql.org/download/): A SQL database that conforms to the ANSI-SQL:2008 standard.
+The database maintenance scripts provided assume that the default user on the development machine has all superuser permissions.

 ### Optional (but recommended) Dependencies
 - [`Yarn`](https://yarnpkg.com/en/docs/install): A JavaScript package manager maintained by Facebook that is